 Every dollar counts for small business owners, making overlooked deductible expenses a significant mistake that accountants must avoid.
 Often, clients may not fully understand what qualifies as a deductible expense; therefore, small business accountants must proactively educate them.
 This can include everything from home office deductions to business travel costs.
 A common pitfall is not keeping track of these expenses throughout the year, leading to lost opportunities come tax time.

 Additionally, small business accountants should continually remind their clients to document relevant expenses as they occur.
 For instance, if a client attends a business seminar, the fees, travel, and even meals could be tax-deductible.
 By being diligent about tracking these expenses, small business accountants can significantly lower their client’s taxable income, leading to larger refunds or reduced tax liabilities.
-It’s all about turning every possible stone to maximize savings.
+It’s all about turning every possible stone to maximise savings.

 3. Failing To Understand Tax Credits